Rolls-Royce Avon

 The Rolls-Royce Avon was the first axial flow jet engine designed and produced by Rolls-Royce.
 Introduced in 1950, the engine went on to become one of their most successful post-World War II engine designs.
 It was used in a wide variety of aircraft, both military and civilian, as well as versions for stationary and maritime power.

-An English Electric Canberra powered by two Avons made the first un-refuelled non-stop transatlantic flight by a jet, and a BOAC de Havilland Comet 4 powered by four Avons made the first scheduled transatlantic crossing by a jet airliner.
+An English Electric Canberra powered by two Avons made the first un-refuelled non-stop transatlantic flight by a jet, and a British Overseas Airways Corporation (BOAC) de Havilland Comet 4 powered by four Avons made the first scheduled transatlantic crossing by a jet airliner.

 Production of the Avon aero engine version ended after 24 years in 1974.
 Production of the Avon-derived industrial version continues to this day, by Siemens since 2015.

 The current version of the Avon, the Avon 200, is an industrial gas generator that is rated at 21000–22000 shp.
 As of 2011, 1,200 Industrial Avons have been sold, and the type has established a 60,000,000 hour record for its class.

 Design and development

 The engine was initially a private venture put forward for the English Electric Canberra.
 Originally known as the AJ.65 for Axial Jet, 6,500 lbf the engine was based on an initial project concept by Alan Arnold Griffith. which combined an axial compressor with a combustion system and single-stage turbine using principles proven in the Rolls-Royce Nene engine.

 Design work began in 1945.
 The Avon design team was initially headed by Stanley Hooker assisted by Geoff Wilde.
 Development of the engine was moved from Barnoldswick to Derby in 1948 and Hooker subsequently left the company, moving to Bristol Engines.

 The first engine ran on 25 March 1947, with a 12-stage compressor.
 The engine was difficult to start, would not accelerate and broke first-stage blades.
-Two-position inlet guide vanes and compressor bleed were among the design changes which allowed the engine, as the RA.2, to run a 25-hour test and fly in the two outboard positions on the converted Avro Lancastrian military serial VM732, from Hucknall on 15 August 1948.
+Two-position inlet guide vanes and compressor bleed were among the design changes which allowed the engine, as the RA.2, to run a 25-hour test and fly in the two outboard positions on the converted Avro Lancastrian VM732, from Hucknall on 15 August 1948.

 The first production engine, which needed a two-stage turbine, was the RA.3, or Avon Mk 101.
 Several modified versions of this design were produced in the Mk.
 100 series.

 The Avon 200 series was a complete redesign having very little in common with earlier Marks.
 Differences included a completely new combustion section and a 15-stage compressor based on that of the Armstrong-Siddeley Sapphire.
 The first application was the Vickers Valiant.